Summer work experience scheme

 We use the Rare Contextual Recruitment System across all our trainee recruitment activity.
 The system helps us identify high-potential candidates by putting applicants’ grades and achievements in the context of their social and educational background.

-For all other application, interview or general queries, please visit the work experience FAQs page.
+For any application, interview or general queries, please visit the work experience FAQs page.
 If you have a question which has not been answered there, please contact the Trainee Recruitment Team via email or on 020 7090 4454.
 (Enquiries only - we do not accept applications by email).

 ACCESSIBILITY

-To ensure that no-one is prevented from participating in a work experience opportunity due to financial constraints, expenses payments are provided where relevant.
-Please view the funding information above for more details.
+To ensure that no-one is prevented from participating in a work experience opportunity due to financial constraints, expenses and/or salary payments are provided where relevant.
+Please view the salary information above for more details.